Sean 'Diddy' Combs' charter school to move to larger campus - NewsBreak

 Sean 'Diddy' Combs' charter school to move to larger campus

-LOS ANGELES — (AP) — Sean “Diddy” Combs’ charter school will relocate to a larger campus in New York City.
+Sean “Diddy” Combs’ charter school will relocate to a larger campus in New York City

 The music mogul announced Thursday that Capital Preparatory School will move to the Church of All Saints and School building in the city's Harlem neighborhood.
 The relocation will allow the school’s capacity to grow from 500 to 700 students from grades 6th through 12th beginning with the 2022-2023 school year.